dalems4/dreamclinic_customer_churn/README.md

 ## Client Data -

 There are ~110,000 entries of client data.
-The client data from August 2016 to August 2019 is avialable in the client_df.pkl file in this repo Date of visit
+The client data from August 2016 to August 2019 is avialable in the client_df.pkl file in this repo.
-Who they received massage/acupuncture from
-What service they recieved
-Length of service
-Zip code they live in

 ## Data Preparation -
 I dealt with missing values.
-I will define a ‘churn instance’ when a client hasn’t had a massage in the last 2 months.
+I defined a ‘churn instance’ as when a client hasn’t had a massage in the last 2 months.
 I also aggregated the features I wanted for my modeling which include:

 1. How many times they have come in.